An Interdisciplinary Journal

 Information for Contributors

 The Board of Editors welcomes contributions.
-Article submissions are accepted on a continuous basis and all authors are encouraged to contribute.
+Article submissions are accepted continually and all authors are encouraged to contribute.

-Authors should electronically submit articles as attachments by e-mail, formatted as Microsoft Word files.
-Please note that all correspondence will be transmitted via e-mail.
+Authors should submit articles electronically as attachments by e-mail, formatted as Microsoft Word files.
+Please note that all correspondence will be carried out via e-mail.
 Submissions without complete and properly formatted reference lists may be rejected; manuscripts that have been accepted for publication but do not conform to the Girlhood Studies style will be returned to the author for amendment.

-Articles should be between 6500 and 7000 words including notes and references.
-Book reviews should fall within the range of 2000 to 4000 words in length.
+Articles should have a maximum of 6,500 words (including notes and references).
+Book reviews should be approximately 1,500 words in length.
 Manuscripts should follow the requirements laid down in the Submission Guidelines.
 This is particularly important in relation to in-text citations and reference list details.
 While we would prefer not to have to return manuscripts that do not comply to their authors for style revision, we may be compelled to do so before we submit them for review.

 PROCESS FOR REFEREEING AND ACCEPTING ARTICLES